MoserMichael/dockerdashphp/notes/notes-talk.md

 And you have a screen that is listing all of the docker images available on this machine http://localhost:8000/images.php

+--

+Lets look for docker images on docker hub.
+Docker hub is a big public repository for docker images.

-Now Let's download a docker image for the alpine Linux distribution.
-The Alpine docker image is a convenient choice, so you can make a docker image that is relatively small - an alpine docker image can be as small as five megabytes!
+Let's look at the available docker images for the alpine Linux distribution.
+The Alpine docker image is often used because the image can be quite small - as small as five megabytes.

 http://localhost:8000/reg.php

 [Pull/Search]

-Lets look for docker images that can be downloaded from docker hub.
-Docker hub is the official repository for docker images.
+Let's look for the alpine image;

-That is equivalent to running the command
+That one is equivalent to running the command

 > docker search alpine

-Sometimes there is an indication on which one of them is the 'official version'
+Sometimes there is an indication on which one of them is the 'official version' let's click on the link:

 Now you can also look at the list of available tags.
 An image name and tag is standing for a particular version of the image.

 Now you see something interesting with the Alpine image: each pair of image name and tag has multiple image entries, each of these image entries is a special build for a different CPU architecture!
 Now what happens if we pass a specific image like linux:latest to docker?
 Docker pull is always picking the image with the same CPU architecture of the host, which is: arm64 v8 (this Mac has an M1 processor)

 Let's download the latest version of alpine:latest